Holiday debt hangovers are real but there is a simple way to avoid them

 - Oops!Something went wrong.Please try again later.

-Paying for your holiday presents with credit cards might be convenient but Channel 2 consumer adviser Clark Howard warns the convenience comes at a cost.
+Paying for your holiday presents credit cards might be convenient but Boston 25 Consumer Adviser Clark Howard warns that convenience comes at a cost.

 Howard said store credit cards can be especially tempting.

-“When you are out Christmas shopping, they are going to throw credit at you everywhere you go online and in person. but there’s reasons you got to say no,” Howard said.
+“When you are out Christmas shopping, they are gonna throw credit at you everywhere you go online and in person, but there are reasons you gotta say no,” Howard said.

 Gwinnett County resident Sami Johnson became hooked on store credit cards as a teenager.